soul00/portfolio-data-testcoverage/README.md

 This is a portfolio project.
-The main goal is to show how I approach test automation, so the test setup is more thorough than a project of this size would normally need: unit tests for the validation logic, API and contract tests, browser tests for the dashboard, load tests, all wired into CI.
+The main goal is to show how I approach test automation, so the test setup is more thorough than a project of this size would normally need: unit tests for the validation logic, API and contract tests, load tests, all wired into CI.

 Demo dataset is [IMDB movie reviews](https://huggingface.co/datasets/stanfordnlp/imdb) from Hugging Face — 50k reviews labeled positive/negative.
 It contains real